hammoudiproject/AnimalSpiritMobileApp/Readme.md

 ✅ Share with Friends - Compare your animal spirit with others and see who matches your personality

+Perfect for:
+✅ Personality enthusiasts
+✅ Animal lovers
+✅ Those who enjoy fun quizzes
+✅ Team bonding activities

+How it works:

+    Enter your name

+    Answer 10 simple questions honestly

+    Discover your animal spirit match!

+    Learn fun facts about your personality type

+Download now and embark on a journey of self-discovery through your animal spirit!

 # Overview
 <div style="display: flex; justify-content: space-between;">
   <img src="https://github.com/user-attachments/assets/59a306ab-935e-4d44-b29f-d52ec14044b5" alt="Image 1" width="30%" />